shashankhp/Kindergarten-Database-Management-System/README.md

-# Kindergarten-Database-Management-System
+# Kindergarten Database Management System
-Database to maintain records of all the students and faculty
+Database to maintain records of all the students and faculty of a Kindergarten Tools used - Netbeans, MySQL